 Ireland Immigration Rules

-Instead of an Ireland job seeker visa you need to apply for a work permit and, you must know about immigration rules.
+Instead of an Ireland job seeker visa, you need to apply for a work permit, and you must know about immigration rules.
 Those who are from the European Economic Area can work in Ireland without a visa.
 They do not need any employment permit.
-Those who are bringing family members outside Switzerland, UK, or EEA need to apply for either a visa or preclearance to enter the country.
+Those who are bringing family members outside Switzerland, the UK, or the EEA need to apply for either a visa or preclearance to enter the country.
 Therefore, it is important to check whether you need an Irish visa or not.

 Apart from a work permit and a work visa, there is another type of visa that will let you stay in Ireland while you are employed.
 This visa is called a working holiday visa.
 However, it is only given to nationals from certain countries who meet the age criteria.